Charleston Baseball Association

 3. Each team will bat until there are 3 outs or reach the maximum runs for the inning.
 A team can only score a maximum of 6 runs in the first 4 innings and 10 in the 5th and 6th innings.

 4. A batter shall get 5 pitches or 3 swinging strikes.
 If he has not hit the ball in play or struck out after the 5th pitch, he is then out.
 If the final pitch is hit foul, the batter is still alive.
 An “at bat” will not end on a foul ball.
 Encourage your players to swing early in the count.
 There are no walks.
 The batting rotation shall consist of all players on your team.

-6. Before the start of the game, coaches from both teams must agree upon the setup of the pitching machine.
+6. Before the start of the game, coaches from both teams must agree upon the setup of the pitching machine (if one is used).
 The machine will be set at approximately 36 feet.
 A chalk line will mark the location on the field.
 The machine should be set for approximately 26 mph.
 All three settings on the machine will be on “3” (power level, release block and micro adjust) Trial pitches will be performed until all parties agree on the calibration.
 Once the machine is set and calibrated and the game begins, no further adjustment of the machine is allowed by either team or coaches.

 7. Both teams must use the same type of ball provided by the league.
 Wilson RIF 5

 8. Bunting is NOT allowed.

 9. A play will be considered “DEAD” once all runners have stopped progress and the ball is returned to the coach at the machine.

 a.
 Fielders should be encouraged to attempt to get advancing runners out.

 b.
 There will be no white lines or commitment lines between bases.